 Are you stuck living in an apartment?
 Do you yearn for the homesteading lifestyle?
 Stop dreaming and waiting: apply these apartment homesteading ideas now.

 But right now you’re stuck in an apartment or condominium or townhouse with a tiny postage-stamp sized lot.
-Those dreams of your homestead seem so distant and unreachable.
+Those dreams of a self-sufficient homestead seem so distant and unreachable.

 However not all is lost.
 You CAN actually find ways to live an apartment homesteading lifestyle in the middle of a city.

 Here are 21 ideas to get you started.